|

 4. Eat a BIG Breakfast Before Your Visit

 If you’re planning on exploring the palace all day, make sure to fuel up with a healthy breakfast!
 I had to remind myself that a croissant is NOT going to keep me full for a full day at Versailles.
-Most people would rather skip out on purchasing food in Versailles, which is recommended due to the high prices at the cafes and restaurants!
+Most people would rather skip out on purchasing food in Versailles, which is recommended due to the high prices at the cafes and restaurants.
 There are plenty of restaurants and cafes outside the palace grounds, but re-entry is NOT PERMITTED.
 Additionally, outside food and drink is not allowed!

 5. Set Aside Time to Explore the Gardens